 2.5% with -0.625% points

 Based on this example, Citibank will give me a 0.25% point credit if my total deposits are over $1,000,000.
 Currently, I have about $750,000 in brokerage and savings with Citibank.
 How do I magically come up with $250,000 within the next couple of months before the close of refinancing?

 The solution is to move money over from another financial institution.
 Money has no loyalty.
 I have about $350,000 in a Rollover IRA with Fidelity that I'll transfer over in-kind to Citibank.
-I don’t have to sell a single position.
-I just have to fill out a transfer authorization form.
+Filling out the rollover authorization form is easy.